gopi-erabati/DeLiVoTr/README.md

 # DeLiVoTr: Deep and Light-weight Voxel Transformer for 3D Object Detection

-This is the official PyTorch implementation of the paper **DeLiVoTr: Deep and Light-weight Voxel Transformer for 3D Object Detection**, by Gopi Krishna Erabati and Helder Araujo.
+This is the official PyTorch implementation of the paper **DeLiVoTr: Deep and Light-weight Voxel Transformer for 3D Object Detection**.

+Gopi Krishna Erabati and Helder Araujo, "DeLiVoTr: Deep and light-weight voxel transformer for 3D object detection," in _Intelligent Systems with Applications_, Volume 22, 2024, 200361, ISSN 2667-3053, [https://doi.org/10.1016/j.iswa.2024.200361](https://doi.org/10.1016/j.iswa.2024.200361).

 **Contents**
 1. [Overview](https://github.com/gopi-erabati/DeLiVoTr#overview)